MICHAEL NELSON TJAKAMARRA (b.1948)

 Aboriginal Art plays a major role in keeping indigenous culture alive.
 It is a powerful educational tool that operates on many levels: it can be a reference manual for survival in the bush, a record of historical events, a code of cultural behaviour, a guide to spiritual knowledge, or a map or title deed for a specific territory.
 Whatever its meaning, it reinforces the holistic values of Aboriginal life that are suppressed by the modern world and offers an honorable identity that helps to inspire a sense of community, both in Australia and around the world.

 Aboriginal Australians have an oral and visual mode of communication.
 Dreaming stories were often illustrated with sand drawings as they were narrated.
-More permanent examples of this practice are documented in the imagery of ancient rock art, traditional bark painting and the more modern dot art techniques executed in acrylics on canvas.
+More permanent examples of this practice are documented in the imagery and techniques of:

 Aboriginal Rock Art - Hand Stencils

 Aboriginal Rock Art is the earliest form of indigenous painting.
 Some of the examples found in Arnhem Land can be dated back 28,000 years.
 These rock paintings uniquely record the activity of indigenous artists from prehistoric times up to the present day as succeeding generations painted alongside and over the work of their ancestors.